alex-bormotov/AXE-Bot/README.md

 > While using SELL on sell signal you may insurance risk and set stop loss `use_stop_loss_while_start_sell_on_sell_signal`,  `stop_loss_percent_for_start_sell_on_sell_signal` - WATCH OUT!

 > If you don't using SELL signal - stop loss will be equal (sell_trail_step), and will be changed after with `dynamic_trail_enable` help

+---

+This is my second Python project
+If my code was useful for you may buy me coffee 3K9ocinkiUUqkBj9BqvFVsUgW2uMLqZFcP (bitcoin)